ndneighbor/ndneighbor.githib.io/readme.md

 1. Animated Pretentious Descriptors About Myself
 2. Written SVG Logo said text
-3. Dynamic Navbar that appears after scroll
+3. Dynamic Navbar that changes after scroll
-4. Contact logos within the navbar
+4. Contact logos within the navbar (maybe)
 5. Hero Div that takes the max viewport size
 6. Divs Following that that take up the max viewport size
 7. A footer that says "Pushed from my MacBook"